 - 7.1.
 These should only be given if justified in the public interest and regard must be had to Ministry of Justice Simple Cautions for Adult Offenders Guidance from April 2015 on administering simple cautions.
 To issue a simple caution there must be sufficient evidence to justify criminal proceedings and the defendant's history of previous convictions must be taken in to account.
 The defendant must admit the offence, signing a document to demonstrate this and they must also agree to the caution. - 7.2.
-The caution is not a criminal conviction but will be held on records for 5 years and may be cited (for sentencing purposes) as if it were a previous conviction in the event of a further offence.
+The issuing of a simple caution is intended to discourage reoffending.
+A simple caution may not be offered if there has been a similar offence within the previous 2 years - 7.3.
+The caution is not a criminal conviction but will be held on record for 5 years and may be cited (for sentencing purposes) as if it were a previous conviction in the event of a further offence. - 7.4.
+Further information regarding simple cautions can be obtained from the Ministry of Justice document: Simple Cautions for Adult Offenders, which is available online from www.cps.gov.uk